methanoliver/fim-chronology/src/data/intro.md

 Many, if not most, will be redundant, but that's not a problem when we have software taking care of them.
 The idea is to write in as many such restrictions as possible, write up everything which looks like a restriction but isn't definite, and then shove the episodes around until they start making sense.
 Ideally, we want every episode to have at least one "must precede" episode and at least one "must follow" episode, and it's still far from having all the existing hard constraints listed.
 Something coherently continuous should emerge, if enough people play with it and send me their input.

-The initial reordering of seasons 1-3 presented here as starting data and many of the original arguments that I started with belong to someone else.
+The default reordering resented here as starting data and many of the original arguments that I started with, particularly where it concerns seasons 1 to 3, belong to someone else.
 A few of them are probably wrong.
 Unfortunately, I can't seem to find the original source anymore, and I basically had to OCR it out of images someone rendered them as.
 This was the longest reordered timeline I managed to locate, and I find that it works very well, particularly if you make a playlist of episodes in chronological order -- with certain exceptions which I marked up.

 The marker rules are described where reasonable: if we see the Friendship Castle, the episode occurs after it is created, if we see a character, this has to happen after they were introduced, etc.